 Dr. Carol Cotton, Director of the Traffic Research and Evaluation Group at the University of Georgia has created a power point presentation which will help GOHS grant applicants how to write a grant that helps to show the effectiveness of a highway safety program, how to implement programs that are relevant for local communities, and how to best be innovative in presenting and creating highway safety programs.

-Occupant Protection For Children Best Practices Manual for 2008
+Occupant Protection For Children Best Practices Manual

 Across the country, highway safety officials and child safety advocates are working to to reduce injuries and save children’s lives by improving occupant protection for children.
 However, they are often challenged by competing issues and limited resources.
 To meet this challenge, State Farm Insurance Company® has teamed with GHSA (Governor's Highway Safety Association)to develop this Best Practices Manual.
 The Manual provides comprehensive guidelines, an assessment tool and “real world” projects that exemplify one or more of the essential ingredients to program success: commitment, creativity, communication and cooperation.